kevintarus/kevintarus.github.io/_tabs/about.md

 `Hello :)`
 `My name is Kevin Tarus and I am currently an undergraduate student in Strathmore University.
 I am currently enthusiastic about Cyber Security and Cloud.`
 `My main reason for curating this blog is to document a range of labs, projects and intriguing content that I find very amusing.
-It can also enhance my understanding of these subjects and also a means for referencing them in the future.`
+It can enhance my understanding of these topics and also as a means of reference in the future.`

 ## Skills